 Academic Writers in Residence

-The University of Worcester’s two Academic Writers in Residence are here to help.
+The University of Worcester’s three Academic Writers in Residence are here to help.

-Professional, published writers and Royal Literary Fund Fellows, Judith Allnatt and Sue Fletcher offer confidential, one-to-one tutorials for students in all subject areas and to support all aspects of academic writing.
-Our free service is provided by the Royal Literary Fund (RFL) which sponsors over 80 writers to work in universities across the UK.
+Professional, published writers and Royal Literary Fund Fellows, Sue Fletcher, Sarah Hilary and Mike Woods offer confidential, one-to-one tutorials for students in all subject areas and to support all aspects of academic writing.
+This includes essays, reports, theses, dissertations, or personal statements.
+Sessions last up to 50 minutes.
+Our free service is provided by the Royal Literary Fund (RLF) which sponsors over 80 writers to work in universities across the UK.

 Sue Fletcher is a writer of both historical and contemporary fiction.
 Her first book, Eve Green, won the Whitbread First Novel award, the Betty Trask prize, and was shortlisted for the LA Times First Novel award.
 Her third, Witch Light, was shortlisted for the John Llewellyn Rhys prize.
 She is currently writing her eighth book.

-Please note that we cannot give advice by email, and we also do not provide a proof-reading service or support with basic English language skills.
-Otherwise, we look forward to hearing from you!
+Please note that RLF Writers in Residence cannot give advice by email, and do not provide a proof-reading service or support with basic English language skills.
+Otherwise, they look forward to hearing from you!